cpsarathe/ecom-kubernetes/README.md

 # ecom-kubernetes
 Collection of Spring Boot Applications for Basic Ecommerce Operation.
 Dockerization and ultimate objective to run it in Kuberntetes

-# How to Access ecommerce microservice apps
+# How to Access ecommerce microservice apps locally

 ###### 1.Add a Product